-Unfortunately, the rise of massive “do-it-all” conglomerates has made competing difficult for small businesses — a struggle exacerbated by the coronavirus pandemic.
+While small businesses are the lifeblood that keeps commerce alive in the U.S., the rise of massive big box stores such as Amazon or Walmart has made competing difficult for small businesses — a struggle exacerbated by the pandemic.

 Luckily, a few marketing initiatives are in place to help level the playing field for small businesses.
-One of these initiatives is Small Business Saturday.
-According to the Small Business Association (SBA), 77% of consumers said Small Business Saturday inspires them to “shop small” for the holidays and throughout the rest of the year.
+One of these initiatives is Small Business Saturday, which inspires customers to “shop small” for the holidays and year-round.

-If you own a small business, your participation in the celebration could generate a major chunk of your bottom line for the holiday season.
-Let’s look at 12 marketing ideas that you can use to give yourself a boost on Small Business Saturday.
+If you own a small business — and it doesn’t have to be a retail business — your participation in the celebration could generate a major chunk of your bottom line for the holiday season.
+Let’s look at 22 Small Business Saturday ideas you can use to boost your business this year.

 What is Small Business Saturday?

-The right marketing ideas for Small Business Saturday promos can help you bring in more customers.
+The right marketing ideas for Small Business Saturday promotion can help you bring in more customers.

 Digital marketing can leverage your business whether you have a brick-and-mortar store or operate entirely online.

 You can set yourself apart with email marketing, and it’s an excellent choice for small businesses that want to make a big impact.

 Email newsletters should start at least a week or two before Small Business Saturday.
 That way, customers are aware of the upcoming promotions or discount codes that may come with the event.

 Remember, you don’t have to send the same email or offers to your entire email list.
 For instance, if you want to connect with customers you haven’t seen in a while, you might reach out to them with a special offer to reactivate them as clients.